Top 10 Best Dire Straits Songs

 Possibly the most underrated tune by the most underrated band.
 Deserves way more recognition.

 This forgotten last track of the Love Over Gold album deserves more love!
 Terrific guitar and lyrics - Knopfler at his best.
-Should easily be in the top 10.
+It should easily be in the top 10.

 Without any doubt, the greatest song Mark ever wrote during the Dire Straits period.